Research and Economic Development Strategic Plan

 Support research integrity and compliance

-INITIATIVE PROGRESS Continue to address state and federal changing requirements There is a new requirement for NSF and CITI training.
+INITIATIVE PROGRESS Continue to address state and federal changing requirements There is a requirement for NSF and CITI training.
 An ad-hoc committee was created to make recommendations about new NSF training requirements and Citi modules were implemented. -

 Address staffing levels, staff flexibility and professional growth